tvottra/Quizzler/README.md

 # Quizzler

-## Our Goal
+## Goal

-A quiz app developed with the MVC paradigm in mind.
+An app developed with the MVC paradigm in mind.

-## The app
+## The App

-A responsive iOS-13 app that gives you 10 multiple-choice questions and tallies and reports your score.
+A responsive iOS-13 quiz app that gives you 10 multiple-choice questions and tallies and reports your score.

 ![App Screenshot](Documentation/app_markup.png)